kserderc/d2kg/README.md

 ### CPV

 To make public procurement more transparent and efficient, in 1993 the European Commission drafted the Common Procurement Vocabulary (CPV) (https://op.europa.eu/en/web/eu-vocabularies/dataset/-/resource?uri=http://publications.europa.eu/resource/dataset/cpv).
-The Common Procurement Vocabulary (CPV) establishes a single classification system for public procurement aimed at stan

 ##  Use Cases

 To effectively identify the needs of the end user of a Knowledge based system, whether it is a Knowledge Graph or the (underlying) ontology, one should focus on real applicable use cases.
 In this section we develop a set of use cases applicable to knowledge extraction.

-Use Case 1: Transparency/Accountability in public money/resources spending
+**Use Case 1: Transparency/Accountability in public money/resources spending**

 Accountability for the allocation of public money or -in general resources- at national and EU level is the driving force to develop tools for monitoring the money flow.
 A characteristic use case is to identify the recipient organizations-economic operators of public money.
 Di@vgeia, as the main repository for decisions related to the procurement procedures in Greece, is an important source of information.
 The related Di@vgeia Decisions/Acts can help us iden- tify the recipient contractors, the volume of awarded budget, the frequency of awarded contracts to specific economic operators so as to establish potential patterns in the awards or even suspicion of preferential treatment.

-Use Case 2: Publicity in public spending
+**Use Case 2: Publicity in public spending**

 A use case focusing mostly on the publicity requirements related to the pre-award phase.
 It is necessary and legally binding in most cases through established procedures at EU and national level that contracting authorities-public organizations announce and publish the calls for tender to economic operators, citizens and third parties.
 A Knowledge Graph can provide an alternatively source of information for involved parties to collectively gather important info.
 Essential piece of information consists of type of procurement procedure, i.e. open/closed tender, selection and award criteria to be fulfilled by the candidates, a potential break down in tender lots, if applicable.
 It is also of primary importance that public organizations can be timely and effectively reached to provide feedback on procedural issues.
 Thererefore, Contact Points information should be available in all possible means of communication (email/telephone/postal address/contact persons) and in this sense modelled by an underlying system (ontology).

-Use Case 3: Efficiency of the decision-making processes
+**Use Case 3: Efficiency of the decision-making processes**

 In decision-making processes knowledge is the foremost element that contributes to productive results.
 If we are interested in financial transactions, we could further orientate our search accordingly.